-This time I made the broth from a piece of sheep meat and sheep bones, because we had slaughtered a few sheep last week, but normally I use a ham bone.
+This time I made the broth from a piece of sheep meat and sheep bones, but normally I use a ham bone.

 In Winter when we're lucky to have enough thick ice on the lakes to skate on, there will always be a stand on the shore where you can buy hot chocolate and very often also this typical Dutch Split Pea Soup and it never goes without the smoked sausages.